samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

        }
     }
 ```
-We can logically deduce that for maximum number of arguments we need to take as much as possible items from the smallest to the largest.
+We can logically deduce that for the maximum number of arguments we need to take as much as possible items from the smallest to the largest.
 We can sort items.
-Then pre-compute sums[i] = sum from [0..i].
+Then pre-compute `sums[i] = sum from [0..i]`.
 Then use binary search target sum in sums.
-Also can modify nums but that's may be not necessary.
+Also, can modify `nums` but that's may be not necessary.

 Space: O(N), Time: O(NlogN)